Taskeract Taskeract

 Base Branch

 Each session has a base branch that determines where changes are measured from and where pull requests target.
-It defaults to the project's configured development branch (or auto-detected from remote or local branches: develop, dev, main, master in priority order).
+It defaults to the project's configured development branch (or auto-detected from the repository).
 Click the base branch indicator to open a branch picker showing all remote branches and any local-only branches.
 Selecting a different base fetches the latest remote refs (when available) and resets the session branch to the new base.
 This is only allowed before any commits have been made on the session branch.

 Rebase & Merge